 The assigned NR channel power and adjacent NR channel power are measured with rectangular filters with measurement bandwidths specified in Table 6.5.2.4.1-1.

-If the measured adjacent channel power is greater than –50 dBm then the NRACLR shall be higher than the value specified in Table 6.5.2.4.1-2.
+If the measured adjacent channel power is greater than –50 dBm then the NRACLR shall be higher than the value specified in Table 6.5.2.4.1-2.[NR ACLR requirement for power class 2 and 3 are applicable for a UE when the IE [powerBoostPi2BPSKRel18] or [powerBoostQPSKRel18] is set to 1 and ΔPPowerBoost ≤ 1dB.]

 Table 6.5.2.4.1-1: NR ACLR measurement bandwidth